Biographies of the greatest mathematicians are in separate files by birth year:

 Ghiyath al-Din Jamshid Mas'ud Al-Kashi (ca 1380-1429) Iran, Transoxania (Uzbekistan)

 Al-Kashi was among the greatest calculaters in the ancient world; wrote important texts applying arithmetic and algebra to problems in astronomy, mensuration and accounting; and developed trig tables far more accurate than earlier tables.
 He worked with binomial coefficients, invented astronomical calculating machines, developed spherical trig, and is credited with various theorems of trigonometry including the Law of Cosines, which is sometimes called Al-Kashi's Theorem.
 He is sometimes credited with the invention of decimal fractions (though he worked mainly with sexagesimal fractions), and a method like Horner's to calculate roots.
-However his decimal fractions built on prior work, and some historians think his method for calculating roots derived from reading Chinese texts by Qin Jiushao or Zhu Shiejie.
+However decimal fractions had been used earlier, e.g. by Qin Jiushao; and Al-Kashi's root calculations may also have been derived from Chinese texts by Qin Jiushao or Zhu Shiejie.

 Using his methods, al-Kashi calculated π correctly to 17 significant digits, breaking Madhava's record.
 (This record was subsequently broken by relative unknowns: a German ca. 1600, John Machin 1706.
 In 1949 the π calculation record was held briefly by John von Neumann and the ENIAC.)